po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorhphism/README.md

 Our method is going to be returning a string, so how can we get that show up in the terminal when we call the method?

+How can we use switch statements to help code out the solution?
+We also have a `inRange` helper function that is provided to us.
+How might that come in handy?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: